 Heidi L. Wachs

 She was formerly the Director of IT Policy and Privacy Officer at Georgetown University.
-Prior to Georgetown University, Wachs worked as a Government Relations Officer for EDUCAUSE.
+Prior to Georgetown University as well as a Research Director at Gartner.
+Wachs worked as a Government Relations Officer for EDUCAUSE.
 She graduated cum laude with a BA in Journalism from Lehigh University and earned her JD with a concentration in Intellectual Property from the Benjamin N. Cardozo School of Law.
 She is admitted to the bars of the District of Columbia and the United States Supreme Court and is a Certified Information Privacy Professional.